-Working in partnership with the UN World Food Programme, AGHCA uses participatory, arts-based approaches to communicate key messages on issues affecting food security.
+Working in partnership with the UN World Food Programme, ArtGlo uses participatory theatre to engage communities on issues affecting food security.

 Successive climate shocks left nearly 6.7 million people in Malawi facing critical food insecurity in 2016-17.
 We created the Theatre for Healthy Living in partnership with the World Food Programme (WFP) to empower communities to take action on issues contributing to food insecurity, using Theatre for Development (TfD).

 Following intensive training, local drama groups created participatory plays addressing issues including dietary diversification, water, hygiene and sanitation, as well as gender and protection, which they toured around surrounding communities.
 Each performance linked local people’s experiences with information provided by WFP, and culminated in the production of Community Action Plans, where community members developed solutions to the issues raised.

 The project was successfully piloted in 2016 in Phalombe and Chikwawa.
 In 2017 it was rolled out to more communities in those same districts- with drama club members trained during the pilot project now training new groups- and also introduced in the districts of Zomba and Machinga.
 The project was run in close collaboration with WFP’s Cooperating Partners- Emmanuel International (EI), the Adventist Development and Relief Agency (ADRA) and World Vision International (WVI).
 In the 2017 project, 16 drama groups conducted 115 performances, reaching an estimated 85,000 people.
 Find out more in our Success Stories booklet.

 The project evaluation, conducted by an external consultant, found:

 'The drama groups played a critical role of identifying the challenges, crafting the messages into participatory performances taking into account contextual information and engaging community members through performances toured around surrounding communities, as well as helping facilitate the development of action plans and later make follow ups